Skip to content

 Role

 np-critic is the per-task adversarial review for the Nubosloop.
 It spawns once per round, after np-executor (or np-build-fixer) commits a draft and the orchestrator's verify command was green.
-The critic audits the executor's diff against three orthogonal axes (code style, test coverage, and acceptance criteria) and emits a single structured findings JSON.
+The critic audits the executor's diff against three orthogonal axes (code style, test coverage, and acceptance criteria), plus a fourth economy axis when the project opts into it, and emits a single structured findings JSON.

 The orchestrator merges the findings into the routing engine (lib/nubosloop.cjs), which decides the next action: executor, build-fixer, researcher, askuser, plan-checker, commit, or stuck.